-SLO 5 is assessed through the teaching portfolio using the P12 Student Learning Impact Assessment during Residency II which is taken during the last semester of the program.
-The assessment is evaluated using a rubric, and 80 % of all students will score 3 out of 4 on the benchmark performance.
+SLO 5 is assessed through the P12 Student Learning Impact Assessment, a component of the culminating portfolio, during Residency II.
+Residency II is taken during the last semester of the program.
+The assessment is evaluated using a rubric.
+80% of all students will score 2 out of 3 on the benchmark performance.

-A group of faculty and cooperating teachers collaborated to create the student learning impact assessment to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
+A group of faculty and cooperating teachers collaborated to create the Student Learning Impact Assessment to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The assessment requires candidates to plan for, create, administer, and analyze student learning.
 Candidates then reflect on and make instructional decisions based on their analyses.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and content validity was established for the instrument.
 A panel of 8 EPP faculty each conducted four independent rubric-based evaluations of anonymous student learning impact work samples submitted by candidates in four different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.

 To determine criteria for success,

 - CVR mean = -.61 with CVR (Critical, 8) = .75 and 7 items (78%) meeting critical value of .75 - ICC = .954.
-ICC greater than .75 reflects "excellent" inter-rater reliability.
+ICC greater than .75 reflects "excellent" inter-rate reliability.

-Finding: 90% of candidates met expectations.
+Finding: met: 100% of candidates met expectations.

-• AY 2016-2017: 33.33 % of candidates met target

-• AY 2017-2018: 90% of candidates met target
+- AY 2017-2018: 100% of candidates met target - AY 2018-2019: 100% of candidates met target

-In AY 2016-2017, three students completed the student teaching portfolio that was assessed using the Student Learning Impact Assessment tool.
-One of the three candidates met target and scored at least a "3."
-Candidates' mean scores range from 0.5 - 4 (n = 3) on each of the components assessed on the rubric.
+In AY 2017-2018, ten students completed the Student Learning Impact Assessment as part of their culminating portfolio.
+100% of the candidates met the target and scored at least a "3."
+Candidates' mean scores range from 0.5 - 4 (n = 10) on each of the components assessed on the rubric.
 Evidence showed that all candidates scored a "3" or better on setting assessment criteria and analysis of formative data.
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on student learning targets.
 Action was taken by increasing course content on setting and writing student learning targets and adding professional development sessions provided by outside presenters to enhance learner support.
 As a result, scores increased in this area, and 100% of candidates met target on the student learning target component in AY 2017-2018.

-In AY 2017-2018, ten students completed the portfolio and nine out of ten (90%) of candidates met target and scored at least a "3".
-Candidates' mean score was 3.38 (n = 10) on the assessment.
-Candidates' mean scores ranged from 2.89 - 3.75 (n=10) on each of the components assessed on the rubric.
-Evidence showed that candidates' lowest scores were in the reflective practice category.
-This aligns with a department-wide need for an emphasis on reflection.
+In AY 2018-2019, 17 students completed the Student Learning Impact Assessment as part of their culminating portfolio.
+100% of candidates met the target by scoring at least a "2".
+Score levels changed from 1, 2, 3, 4, in 2017-2018 to 1, 2, 3 in 2018-2019.
+Candidates' mean score was 2.64 (n =17) on the assessment.
+Candidates' mean scores ranged from 2.59 - 2.88 (n=17) on each of the components assessed on the rubric.
+Evidence showed that candidates' lowest scores were in higher order thinking and the reflective practice category.
+This aligns with a department- wide need for an emphasis on reflection.

-Evidence from AY 2016-2017 to AY 2017-2018 supports the students' ability to set assessment criteria and prepare instructional assignments.
-Although the expectations were not met in AY 2016-2017, evidence showed that expectations were met in AY 2017-2018.
-The ratings on the instrument in AY 2017 - 2018 supports that students can assess the quality of instructional decision making.
+Evidence from AY 2017-2018 to AY 2018-2019 supports the students' ability to set assessment criteria and prepare instructional assignments.
+Expectations were met in AY 2017-2018 and AY 2018-2019.
+The ratings on the instrument in AY 2018 - 2019 supports that students can assess the quality of instructional decision making.

-Therefore, the goal for 2018-2019 year is to continue to assess the quality of students' instructional decision making using the PK-12 Student impact assessment.
+Therefore, the goal for 2019-2020 year is to assess the quality of students' instructional decision making using the PK-12 Student Impact Assessment.
 This decision was made in order to meet CAEP demands and to align with departmental goals.